 In 2014, it was six years since self-publishing my first poetry collection, Leaving Home: Discoveries and Reflections of a Once-Sheltered Life, with Aardvark Global Publishing, LLC.
-Many of the poems were written in high school–some in graduate school eight years later–and the path to publication was a mixed bag at best.
+Many of the poems were written in high school or as an undergraduate in college, and the path to publication was a mixed bag at best.
 There was not a lot of guidance in high school days for an aspiring poet, nor was there a flourishing Internet to read up on the current layout of poetry markets and how to avoid the pitfalls of the vanity press.

 An Editor Reaches Out

 So after graduate school, where I composed some additional poems while participating in the National Writing Project at the University of Missouri, I self-published my collection in 2008 and pursued other interests.
 In 2014, I started hiring voiceover artists to record my poems on audio and made multimedia presentations.
 A small press publisher on the Internet reached out and asked to publish one of my videos in his online lit magazine.
 This is the video:

 Naturally, I was thrilled to death.
 It was the first time a publisher I had not solicited approached me to publish my work.
 But interestingly enough, when I did submit to this publisher a few years later (2018), I received the all too familiar condescending response I have received on several occasions in the 20+ years of seeking publication for my writing.

 The response was the typical empty, condescending rebuff from those who so have fervently sought to push anything resembling traditional formal poetry from the contemporary canon: